 - Traumatic brain injuries

-- Spinal cord injurie including quadriplegia and paralysis
+- Spinal cord injuries, including quadriplegia and paraplegia

 - Amputated limbs and severe crush injuries